 Entry Requirements

-With an accelerated course, you can complete a 12-subject online MPH in two years of part-time study.
+With an accelerated course, you can complete a 12-subject MPH in two years of part-time study.
 Students do one subject at a time.
 Each subject is completed over a 6-7 week study block.
 Then there's a break before you move on to the next subject.
 It's possible to complete six subjects in a year at an average of one subject every couple of months.